Vielheim/CleanCheeks/README.md

 ### Frontend

+1. Create a `.env` file in `/frontend` to store credentials for postgres.
+Refer to [frontend/.env.sample](frontend/.env.sample) for more info.
-1. Install npm packages using `npm i`.
+2. Install npm packages using `npm i`.
-2. Run the react app using `npm start`.
+3. Run the react app using `npm start`.

+**Note:**
+It would be better to start the backend service before starting the frontend app since it relies on the data there.

 ### Backend